-I know that sounds frightening and I’m not trying to be funny.
+Secure your home: I know that sounds frightening and I’m not trying to be funny.
 But burglaries are not usually spontaneous.
-The break-ins they happen to do tend to be predetermined.
+The break-ins they happen to do tend to be predetermined and planned.

 Of the common things burglars assess when breaking into a property is to find out that it’s empty when they take action.
 We can’t control everything that happens around us and that means we are not fully responsible.
 However, caring lightly about not putting certain measures in place because it’ll cost us more and we’re not ready to do it, costs us real damage that we might have prevented from happening had we applied safety measures on the property.

 “How much more safe can I get?
-My doors and windows are locked and my apartment is surrounded by other houses and CCTV cameras on the street”, homeowners asks.
+My doors and windows are locked and my apartment is surrounded by other houses with CCTV cameras on the street”, homeowners ask.

 Let’s get the picture.

-You’re a landlord who has a vacant house and it’s been left there for a few weeks.
-You don’t want to think about it until it becomes necessary – normally when someone hires or rents the place – and in the meantime you are content with it being locked up and left alone in what you believe is done securely.
+You’re a landlord who has a vacant house and it’s been left there for a few weeks or perhaps a few months.
+You don’t want to think about it until it becomes necessary – normally when someone hires or rents the property – and in the meantime, you are content with it being locked up and left alone in what you believe is done securely.

 You could be far from being right about this.

 This makes the property increasingly vulnerable to being trespassed and burgled.
-In the same breadth an empty property over a long period of time is defenceless against someone trying to break in, for reasons not only limited to stealing items, but to use as a space to take drugs, eat food, or to simply dwell in there for a limited time.
+Therefore, an empty property over a long period of time is defenceless against someone trying to break in, for reasons not only limited to stealing items, but to use as a space to take drugs, eat food, or to simply dwell in the property for a limited time.